medialab/artoo/hacker_news.md

 > &laquo; *Ok, I see your point but this is quite tiresome to copy & paste code into the JavaScript console.
 There should be a more pratical way.* &raquo;

-Fortunately, there is: You could create a custom **artoo** bookmarklet wrapping things up.
+Fortunately, there is: You could create a custom **artoo.js** bookmarklet wrapping things up.

 <p align="center">
   <a href='{{ site.bookmarklets.hackernews }}' id='bookmarklet'>